locustio/locust/docs/quickstart.rst

             self.client.get("/post?id=%i" % post_id, name="/post?id=[post-id]")

         def on_start(self):
-            """ on_start is called when a Locust start before any task is scheduled """ self.login()
+            """ on_start is called when a User starts before any task is scheduled """ self.login()

         def login(self):